 Dispensing opticians are eye care professionals who work with customers to fill prescriptions for eyeglasses and contact lenses and help customers choose their frames.
-This is a great career option for young people in Arizona, because growth in the field is strong, with jobs for licensed opticians expected to increase by nearly 30 percent in the coming years.
-You do have to be licensed in the state to work as an optician, but it is not a difficult career path.[En Español]
+This is a great career option for young people in Arizona, because growth in the field is strong, with jobs for licensed opticians expected to increase by nearly 14 percent in the coming years.
+You do have to be licensed in the state to work as a dispensing optician, but it is not a difficult career path.[En Español]

 Licensing for Opticians in Arizona

 Licensing in the state is through the Arizona State Board of Dispensing Opticians.
 To qualify for an optician license you must have met one of the following training requirements:

 - Hold a license in a reciprocal state

 - Complete an apprenticeship with a licensed optometrist or optician for at least three years over the past six years

 - Graduate from an approved post-secondary optician program and complete one year of apprenticeship